testing-library/react-testing-library/README.md

 When in need to wait for non-deterministic periods of time you can use waitForExpect, to wait for your expectations to pass.
-Take a look at [`Is there a different way to wait for things to happen?`](#waitForExpect) part of the FAQ, or the function documentation here: [`wait-for-expect`](https://github.com/TheBrainFamily/wait-for-expect)
+Take a look at [`Is there a different way to wait for things to happen?`](#waitForExpect) part of the FAQ, or the function documentation here: [`wait-for-expect`](https://github.com/TheBrainFamily/wait-for-expect) or just take a look at this simple example:

 ```javascript
 ...